tnagler/RcppThread/README.md

 Since then, the following features have been added:

+- Faster runtimes thanks to a work stealing queue with lock-free pops (from [tpool](https://github.com/tnagler/tpool)).

 - An R function `RcppThread::detectCores()` to determine the number of (logical) cores on your machine.